bbkz/waterrower/README.md

 ## Requirement

-It uses python3 the python libraries needed to run are stated in the requirements.txt file.
+It uses python3, the python libraries needed to run are stated in the requirements.txt file.
 But here are some packages that i installed on raspbian 10 "buster":

 ```
 sudo apt install python3-pip python3-serial python3-oauth2client
 ```

-For uploading to nextcloud:
+For additional and higher versions the following pip packages needs to be installed:

 ```
 sudo pip3 install tornado pyocclient google-api-python-client